 Try it out for three to six months and then re-evaluate it again to see if you can increase it by another $5.
 With an automated system like this, what naturally happens over time, even if you don’t manually increase the amount is that any raises, promotions, and bonuses will automatically be saved instead of spent.
 Eventually, you will achieve the optimal savings rate of 20 percent of your income (yes, include your 401(k) savings in that 20 percent).

 So, there you have it, a Marie Sapel approach (get it?
-That’s me and Kondo combined) to becoming financial fit for the roaring 2020s.
+That’s me and Kondo combined) to becoming financial fit for the new year.
 These four steps will put you on the path to a secure and confident future.

 Jenifer, founder of Utor Wealth, is a Chartered Financial Consultant on a mission to changing American’s relationship with money.
 You can find her practice and podcast here.